 How long are New York dinner cruises?

-On these longer, slower cruises, you hardly notice the rocking of the boat on the water and the sensation is very pleasant.
+On these longer, slower cruises, you hardly notice the rocking of the boat on the water and the feeling is very pleasant.
 It is an experience to relax and spend an unforgettable night on board, without rushing.

-How long is the shortest cruise in Manhattan?
+How long is the shortest Manhattan cruise?

-Do not expect the most premium experience aboard this ship, but the atmosphere is very good, it is usually not too crowded (unless you happen to do it on a holiday or special date) and you will enjoy it a lot.
+Do not expect the most premium experience aboard this ship, but the atmosphere is very good, it is not usually too crowded (unless you happen to do it on a holiday or special date) and you will enjoy it a lot.

 Will I have enough time to see everything on a short cruise and is it worth it?